arash-esfandiari/kubernetes-demo/README.md

 ## How to start from this demo?

 -   To host on your local machine, you need VM on your local machine to deploy a simple cluster containing only one node.
+In this case, we are using Docker.

 -   Minikube is a lightweight Kubernetes implementation.